- A Thousand Words (Kodak’s official blog)

-A Snapshot in Time: the Kodak Disc Camera
+- Remembering the 1980s Kodak Disc Camera (disccameras.wordpress.com)

 On hearing of Kodak’s bankruptcy today, I’m nostalgic, as I’m sure many of us are.
 I can easily remember the excitement of discovering photography for the first time as a child and seeing the Kodak logo everywhere, from film, to cameras, to the envelopes my prints were mailed back to me in (remember “sending off” or “dropping off” your film?).
 This is best summarized for me now by rememberingKodak’s Disc camera.